csalvaggio/ritcis/README.md

 This script performs the extraction of an individual tile for each handwritten letter on the handwritten letter forms.

 Each page of the provided PDF file is converted to an image at a resolution of 600 dpi.
-Each page's image is aligned to a fixed grid using the fiducials located in the four (4) corners of the form and a quad-to-quad perspective mapping function.
+Each page's image is aligned to a fixed grid using the fiducials located in the four (4) corners of the form utilizing a quad-to-quad perspective mapping function.
 This allows for the individual letter regions (denoted by the dots on the form) to be extracted easily from predefined locations.

 The extracted tiles undergo a series of processing steps to prepare them for later ingestion into the database.
 The steps are: